aaminasultan19/Task-1/README.md

 ##  Task 1: Network Reconnaissance with Nmap

 ###  Objective
-Discover open ports on local devices to understand network exposure using Nmap.
+Use Nmap to discover open ports on the Metasploitable VM, helping identify potential network services and vulnerabilities.

 ### Tools Used
-- Kali Linux
+- **Kali Linux** – Attacker machine used for scanning and enumeration.
-- Metasploitable2 (Target)
+- **Metasploitable2** – Vulnerable target machine used for testing.
-- Nmap
+- **Nmap** – Network scanner used to discover open ports and services.
-- netdiscover
+- **Netdiscover** – Tool used to identify live hosts on the local network.

 ###  Steps Performed